UvA-DSC/WikiCompare/README.md

 60.55%: Maastricht University

 53.78%: University of Groningen

 52.34%: Theological University of Apeldoorn

 50.34%: Delft University of Technology

 50.10%: Wageningen University & Research

 48.77%: Leiden University

 48.15%: Radboud University Nijmegen

 46.05%: Utrecht University

 44.66%: University of Twente

 40.63%: University of Amsterdam

 39.21%: Eindhoven University of Technology

 38.95%: Vrije Universiteit Amsterdam

 38.48%: Open University of the Netherlands

 37.78%: Protestant Theological University

-35.39%: Theological University of the Reformed Churches 34.38%: University of Harderwijk
+35.39%: Theological University of the Reformed Churches

+34.38%: University of Harderwijk

 32.41%: Transnational University Limburg

 28.65%: Nyenrode Business University

 24.19%: Catholic University of Utrecht

 24.17%: University of Franeker

 23.70%: University of Nijmegen (1655–1680)

 22.02%: Saba University School of Medicine

 14.15%: University of Humanistic Studies

 <img src="imgs/word_similarity.PNG"/>

 ### Comparison of database entries to web page content
-Here we compared the number of claims in the database to the entries in the Infobox for each university (exclusing those that did not have infoboxes)
+Here we compared the number of claims in the Wikidata database to the entries in the Infobox for each university (excluding those that did not have infoboxes)

 <img src="imgs/db_infobox.PNG" width="500"/>